rebeccabilbro/viz/visual-diagnostics-for-scikitlearn.md

 print confusion_matrix(y_true, y_pred)
 ```

 Meanwhile for our concrete dataset, we must determine whether we think all of the features are important, or only a few of them.
-If we decide to keep all the features as is, we're led to the suggestions of using `sklearn.linear_model.RidgeRegression` (which will identify features that are less predictive and ensure they have less influence in the model) or possibly `sklearn.svm.SVR` with a linear kernel (which is similar to the linearSVC classifier).
+If we decide to keep all the features as is, the chart suggests using `sklearn.linear_model.RidgeRegression` (which will identify features that are less predictive and ensure they have less influence in the model) or possibly `sklearn.svm.SVR` with a linear kernel (which is similar to the linearSVC classifier).
 If we guess that some of the features are not important, we might decide instead to choose `sklearn.linear_model.Lasso` (which will drop out any features that aren't predictive) or `sklearn.linear_model.ElasticNet` (which will try to find a happy medium between the lasso and ridge methods, taking the linear combination of their L1 and L2 penalties).
-Let's try a few because why not:
+Let's try a few because, why not?

 ```python
 from sklearn.linear_model import Ridge, Lasso, ElasticNet